1976 Women's Hockey World Cup

 The 1976 Women's Hockey World Cup was the second edition of the Women's Hockey World Cup.
 It took place from 22 to 30 May in West Berlin.
-West Germany won the title defeating Argentina in the final on 30 May.
+The 11 teams were divided into two pools, with five teams in Pool A and six in Pool B. West Germany, which remained undefeated throughout the tournament, won the title by defeating Argentina 2–0 in the final on 30 May.